List of Mad Men characters: Harry Crane

 Harold "Harry" Crane (Rich Sommer) was a media buyer at Sterling Cooper.
 He initially is part of the group of young and unmarried or newly married members of the Creative and Accounts teams.
-Harry is originally from Wisconsin and is a University of Wisconsin alumnus, the only one of Pete's close friends who did not attend an Ivy League school (Ken went to Columbia, Pete to Dartmouth, and Paul to Princeton).
+Harry is from Wisconsin and a University of Wisconsin alumnus, the only one of Pete's close friends who did not attend an Ivy League school (Ken went to Columbia, Pete to Dartmouth, and Paul to Princeton).
 He is married to Jennifer, who works at the phone company.
 In early seasons, they seem to have one of the happier and more egalitarian marriages on the show; Harry is honest with his wife and is shown asking her advice about his problems at work.
 He flirts with women but is faithful to his wife until he has too much to drink at an office party and has a one-night stand with Hildy, Pete's secretary.
 He confesses the infidelity to Jennifer, who kicks him out of their home for a time.
 Harry and Jennifer appear to have resolved that issue by Season 2, and they have a daughter named Beatrice.
 In Season 6 it is mentioned that they also now have twin sons, Nathan and Steven.

 Harry is initially a bit of a pushover, accepting far less in pay in negotiations than he could have asked for, and his non-confrontational attitude causes him to mishandle a situation that leads to the firing of his friend and co-worker, Sal Romano.
 Despite these flaws, Harry is the only member of the firm to recognize the importance of television to the firm, and he subsequently creates and puts himself in charge of Sterling Cooper's television department.
 Later, when Sterling Cooper is in the process of being sold, Harry mistakenly thinks they are considering opening a West Coast office and believes he will be the person to move to California.

 In Season 3, he is the only Sterling Cooper executive who is promoted by the firm's British owner as part of a short-lived company reorganization.
 Harry later accepts an offer to join Sterling Cooper Draper Pryce as "Head of Media".
 By Season 4, a more confident and slimmer, if smarmier, Harry shows great progress at work, as he is often seen making deals with television networks on the new agency's behalf.
 We see him flirting with Peggy's friends as well, and it is implied that he cheats on his wife but has learned to keep it from her.
-In typical awkward Harry fashion, he sees prostitutes while in California for work, but pays them in traveler's cheques.
-When he calls Joey Baird into his office and tells him that he has a particular look suited to television, Baird interprets it as a homosexual advance and becomes wary of him.
+In typical awkward Harry fashion, he sees prostitutes while in California for work, but pays them in traveler's checks.
+When Harry calls Joey Baird into his office and tells him that he has a particular look suited to television, Baird interprets it as a homosexual advance and becomes wary of him.